Injured By A Dangerous Condition On Private Property? Let Us Help You Seek Compensation.

 Get A Free Case Evaluation From A Knowledgeable Attorney

-If you have suffered a serious injury or been discriminated against in the workplace, you need to take steps to ensure that your rights are fully protected.
+If you have suffered a serious injury due to unsafe or improperly maintained public or private property, you need to take steps to ensure that your rights are fully protected.
 The attorneys of Goldstein & Goldstein, LLP, offer real help and real hope to our clients.
-To schedule a free initial consultation with one of our personal injury attorneys, call 973-609-5693 or contact us online.
+To schedule a free initial consultation with one of our personal injury attorneys, call 973-675-8277 or contact us online.

 We represent injured clients on a contingent fee basis.
 We collect attorney’s fees only if we obtain compensation for you.
 We can speak English, Spanish and French Creole.